The New Rules of Wedding Etiquette

 Stay clear of the professional wedding photographer.

-Take as many photos as you please, but don't let snapping pics get in the photographer's way.
+Take as many photos as you please, but don't get in the photographer's way.

-Be mindful of the photographer and videographer the couple has hired to take photos of their wedding, especially during the ceremony.
-A good rule of thumb is to stay seated during the ceremony (and no leaning into the aisle or raising your phone way over your head either).
+Be mindful of the photographer and videographer the couple has hired to capture their wedding—especially during the ceremony.
+A good rule of thumb is to stay seated during the ceremony, and definitely don’t lean into the aisle or raise your phone over your head (this isn’t a concert).
 Standing up or moving around can be distracting to the officiant, get in the way of the pros and ruin the view for other guests.
 Our advice?
 If you must have that amazing shot of the bride's entrance, get to the ceremony early and sit in an aisle seat to get great photos without having to pull acrobatic stunts.